GerHobbelt/owemdjee/README.md

         + ~~[h5cpp-HDF5](./h5cpp-HDF5)~~
           + **removed**; reason: see the `HDF5` entry below.
         + ~~[HDF5](./HDF5)~~
-          + **removed**; reason: HDF5 is a nice conceept but considered *overkill* right now; where we need disk stores, we'll be using SQLite or LMDB-like key-value stores instead.
-Such stores are not meant to be interchangeablee with other software in their raw shape and we'll provide public access APIs instead, where applicable.
+          + **removed**; reason: HDF5 is a nice concept but considered *overkill* right now; where we need disk stores, we'll be using SQLite or LMDB-like key-value stores instead.
+Such stores are not meant to be interchangeable with other software in their raw shape and we'll provide public access APIs instead, where applicable.
         + ~~[HighFive-HDF5](./HighFive-HDF5)~~
           + **removed**; reason: see the `HDF5` entry above.
     - RAM-/disk-based large queues and stores: B+tree, LSM-tree, ...